CAFM-Blog.de | Energy Management Software in Facility Management: A Small Guide 2026

 Checkpoints:

-Minimum requirements: Data contract, mapping, PoC, exit-Next practical, SLA.
+Minimum requirements: Data contract, mapping, PoC, exit-Strategy, SLA.

-BONUS: Top 10 Facts about Energy Management Software in Facility Management
+BONUS: Top 10 Facts on the Topic Energy Management Software in Facility Management

-3. Shortage of personnel and skilled workers is slowing down implementation: Also 78% name staff shortages and a lack of qualifications as a major hurdle, which increases the demand for Automation and software.
+3. Staff and skilled labor shortages are slowing down implementation: Also 78% name staff shortages and a lack of qualifications as a major hurdle, which increases the demand for The digitalization is not an obstacle to simplicity, but a key to it. and software.

-4. sustainability is no longer a side issue: 72% rate sustainability and ESG as a significant challenge in FM, making energy controlling and reporting software more important, according to the above study.
+4. Sustainability is no longer a side issue: 72% rate Sustainability and ESG as a significant challenge in FM, according to the above study, making energy controlling and reporting software more important.

-5. FM is becoming more strategic: 70% perceive a growing strategic relevance of facility management; Energy Management Software according to PwC, it is therefore seen more as a management and control instrument.
+5. FM is becoming more strategic: 70% perceive a growing strategic relevance of facility management; Energy management software according to PwC, it is thus seen more strongly as a management and control instrument.

-6. Buildings are a central lever for emissions: Buildings cause, according to TAW almost 40% of energy-related CO2 emissions worldwide, which is why digital energy optimization in FM is particularly relevant.
+6. Buildings are a key lever for emissions: According to TAW buildings are responsible for almost 40% of energy-related CO2 emissions worldwide, which is why digital energy optimization in FM is particularly relevant.

-8. ISO 50001 is the central standard: The BfEE also names DIN EN ISO 50001 as the international standard for energy management systems; Energy Management Software is often the operational component for implementation.
+8. ISO 50001 is the central standard: BfEE also names DIN EN ISO 50001 as the international standard for energy management systems; Energy management software is often the operational component for implementation.

-9. The market for energy management is stable and has grown: The BfEE, in turn, estimates around 700 providers in the energy management market segment and names a product-oriented market volume of approximately 96 million euros for 2020, which is around 10% Growth compared to the previous year.
+9. The market for energy management is stable and has grown: The BfEE, in turn, estimates around 700 providers in the energy management market segment and names a product-oriented market volume of approximately 96 million euros for 2020, which is about 10% growth compared to the previous year.

-10. Funding facilitates implementation: The BfEE names the Funding for energy management software within the scope of federal funding for for companies that want to increase their in the economy; additionally, providers report funding rates of up to 45% depending on company size.
+10. Funding facilitates implementation: The BfEE names the Funding of energy management software within the scope of federal funding for Costs and savings depend on the type of automation but can be considerable in the long term. in the economy; additionally, providers report funding rates of up to 45% depending on company size.

 Average rating / 5.
 Number of ratings: